 Vidac 336 Analog Computer by Computing Techniques

 Having been involved with computing since the 1980's there isn't much I see that now catches my attention.
-Recently a computer for sale on EBay caught my eye as I had never heard of it before.
+In 2016 a computer for sale on EBay caught my eye as I had never heard of it before.
 A Vidac 336 by Computing Techniques Limited.
-This may not look like today's computers and as such the current generation may not even recognise it as being a computer.
+This may not look like today's computers and as such the current generations may not even recognise it as being a computer.

 By the time Mark Wesier wrote his article the analog computer had already faded away into relative obscurity.
 I did a short course on analog computation as part of a degree course in the early 1980s but it was only for background knowledge.
 Analog computation was were still being used for process control but was being replaced by digital-based control as industrial plant was updated.